hamlibdk/HAMLIB-SDK/README.md

 Patches that update to Tools 3.2.3.2 have not been compiled into an update package.
 These can be found at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-3.2-Stream/Tests/ .

+Version 3.2.3.2 now implements a long promised facility to simply change the version of Qt deployed from the **Versions.ini** file.

 ************************************************************************************
 **The Project needs contributors - Especially for management and to write Cross-Language Documentation !**
 ************************************************************************************